svenssonjoel/lispBM/README.md

 6. Compiles for, and runs on linux-x86 (builds 32bit library, runs on 32/64 bit).
 7. Compiles for, and runs on Zynq 7000.
 8. Compiles for, and runs on STM32f4.
-9. Compiles for, and runs on NRF52840
+9. Compiles for, and runs on NRF52840.
+10. Compiles for, and runs on ESP32.

 ## TODOs
 1. (DONE) Write some tests that stresses the Garbage collector.